 What if the student has 2 accidents will parent have to pay full replacement cost?
 If a student uses the protection plan to repair or replace their device, parents have the option to reenroll again in the protection plan for additional coverage.

 I am concerned that my elementary student will not be able to keep up with a device all day, therefore, concerned that it will get broken or lost.
 How will schools handle younger students?
 Teachers and school staff will assist younger students in handling their devices while at school.
 Parents will be responsible for at-home care of the device.

 Parents of distance-learning students will also be responsible for care of student devices.

-Where can I pay by cash or check for fee?
-On the protection plan enrollment form there is an option to state that you will send cash/check to the school for payment.
-Simply select this option and submit your payment to your child's school during the first few days of school.
-For distance learning students, checks/cash can be dropped off at your child's primary assigned school or New Directions Academy, 4000 Hwy 48 N, Charlotte, TN 37036 or Dickson County Board of Education - Central Office, 817 N. Charlotte Street, Dickson, TN 37055.
+Where can I pay by cash or check for the protection plan coverage?
+Parents can send payment with their student to the school to be turned in to their teacher.
+Distance learning students, can drop off checks/cash at New Directions Academy, 4000 Hwy 48 N, Charlotte, TN 37036 or the Dickson County Board of Education - Central Office, 817 N. Charlotte Street, Dickson, TN 37055.

 What if family can't afford fee?
 Please contact your child's school to let them know of your situation.